 Chores for Children And the Decline of Parental Expectations

-One of the significant ways in which the household dynamic changed in recent decades was a steep decline in the expectation that children would contribute to the household in age appropriate ways.
+One of the significant ways in which our households have changed in recent decades is the steep decline in the expectation that children should contribute to the household in age appropriate ways.

-Some parents felt that the time spent on such menial tasks was not as worthwhile as working on homework.
-In other situations, children were so over-scheduled with activities crammed into every waking moment that there just wasn’t room for chores.
+Some parents feel that the time spent on such menial tasks is not as worthwhile as working on homework.
+In other situations, our children are so over-scheduled with activities crammed into every waking moment that there just isn’t room for chores.

-What these parents often overlooked unfortunately was that chores can be just as important to the future success of our children as their grades and their talents.
+What we as parents often overlook unfortunately is that chores can be just as important to the future success of our children as their grades and their talents.

-Chores can be “easy wins” for kids, they usually don’t take much time, but they can steadily build a strong work ethic, confidence and even a sense of pride for being able to give back to their family.
+Chores can be “easy wins” for kids.
+They usually don’t take much time, but they can steadily build a strong work ethic, confidence and even give our kids a sense of pride for being able to give back to their familes.

-They are also essential to developing the basic life skills that will be needed to survive outside mom and dad’s house.
+They are also essential to developing the basic life skills that will be needed to survive outside our homes.

-Chores for Children – What Are Your Kid Capable of?
+Chores for Children – What Are Your Kids Capable of?

 Below you will find a printable chore chart you can hang on your fridge or even each child’s door that lists the types of chores for children that are appropriate at different ages.